 The strong sense of right and wrong, that seems to be a fundamental part of my inner consciousness, tells me unequivocally that this situation is absolutely wrong.
 So why aren't those of the elite minority, who bask in such obscene levels of wealth, howling in agony under the pain of their consciences?
 Individuals with untold billions of dollars worth of capital or millions of hectares of land know of starving children whose families are crushed into the margins with nowhere to grow their food.
 Yet the wealthy elite don't seem to be bothered by the situation.

 I can only deduce that conscience is something that members of this elite minority simply do not have.
 This idea is supported by some research that estimates that 1% of human beings do indeed lack the faculty of conscience.
 If this be true, there are over 70 million psychopaths in this world today.
-Although I cannot cite any formal research to support the idea, I speculate that only an equally small proportion of human beings possess the faculty of conscience in full measure.
+Although I cannot cite any formal research to support this notion, I speculate that only an equally small proportion of human beings possess the faculty of conscience in full measure.
 From this I deduce that one's degree of conscience must vary on a continuous scale, throughout the human population, from zero to full measure, as illustrated in the adjacent diagram.